juju/docs/src/en/getting-started-jaas.md

 </table>

-This empty canvas is where you build your [model][models] by adding and relating applications from the Charm Store.
+This empty canvas is where you construct your [model][models] by adding and relating applications from the Charm Store.
 Press the green '+' symbol in the middle of the canvas to start finding applications in the Charm Store.